 Corporate brands were once defined by strict application.
 An individual logo typically came with a set position, a few associated typefaces, and a finite colour palette.
 Freedom was limited.
 This isn’t always the case today.

 Great care is still taken, but multiple marques, extended colour palettes, and numerous typefaces are now interchangeable assets within complex visual identity systems.
 Many brands are designed to deliberately encourage experimentation.

-Moreover, advances in graphic design software have helped to democratise creative asset availability and manipulation(02).
+Advances in graphic design software have helped to democratise creative asset availability and manipulation.
 If you have access to the files and the software then you’re free to try your hand at brand subversion.
 However, just because you can doesn’t mean you should.

 James Sommerville, vice president of global design at Coca-Cola, recently crowdsourced a collection of commercially minded artists, designers and illustrators.
-Since they had the files and the software, Sommerville decided to invite them to take part in Kiss the Past Hello(03).
-The project is painfully described as a ‘contour design mash-up campaign’(04).
-The resulting work is a collection of red, white and black posters, all intended to celebrate the 100th anniversary of Coke’s trademarked glass bottle.
+They had the files and the software, so Sommerville decided to invite them to take part in Kiss the Past Hello.
+The project is painfully described as a ‘contour design mash-up campaign’.
+The result is a collection of red, white and black posters, all intended to celebrate the 100th anniversary of Coke’s trademarked glass bottle.

 Where aesthetic alone is concerned, several of Sommerville’s chosen designs have more in common with Adbusters style projects than they do with traditional commercial advertising.
-They depict Coca-Cola in low-fi halftone patterns, harsh blurs and even anarchic torn paper and smashed glass.
+They depict Coca-Cola in low-fi halftone patterns, harsh blurs, and anarchic smashed glass.

 In turn the act of creating clear and direct campaign communications has become more complex.
 The correct interpretation of subvertised brands and subversive graphic design requires more time and thought, whilst concurrently good causes call for immediacy.